jdcalkins/ng2-data-table/README.md

  - inputs
    - `rowsOnPageSet: number` - specify values for buttons to change number of displayed rows

+### `mfRowSelectorHead` component
+Displays a header checkbox for the table.
+Clicking the checkbox toggles select/deselect of all the items in the data table.

+ - selector: `mfRowSelectorHead`

 ### `mfRowSelector` component
 Displays a checkbox for the row.
 When checked, the entity in the row is added to the mfDataTable's mfSelectedEntities.
 The mfSelectedEntities then emits the array of entities currently checked in the mfDataTable.